Flofian/FlofianHBND/readme.md

 Features:
 - **Auto E on Spells/Auto Attacks**
 - **Distinguish Targeted/Skillshot**
+- Interrupt **Includes Danger Levels, use Q for less danger and R for more danger**
+- Q Anti Gapclose
+- Auto Q on CC
 - NOT A STANDALONE PLUGIN YET
 - -> Use only in addition to some other plugin e.g. kornis